 Sunday, October 29, 1:00 p.m. - 3:00 p.m. - Struble Room, Chester County Library

 Thursday, November 2, 4:30 p.m. - 7:30 p.m. - Struble Room, Chester County Library

 Make it with Makey Makey

 Join us to explore basic electronics.
-Create circuits and switches, light up LEDs, and invent something out of everyday objects around you.
-Ever wanted to make a working game controller out of play-doh, or a banana piano?
+Create circuits and switches, light up LEDs, and invent something out of the everyday objects around you.
+Have you ever wanted to make a working game controller out of play doh, or a banana piano?
 Makey Makey is a small kit that allows anyone to be an inventor!

 Attendees must be between the ages of 6 to 12 years old.

 Wednesday, October 25, 6:00 p.m. - 7:00 p.m. - Struble Room, Chester County Library

 Learn to use the Circuit Scribe conductive ink pen to draw your own circuit.